-The password above is not the only trick the Safe House has to offer.
-If you have ever been to the Safe House, you know to even get there you have to first find the entrance.
-Seems easy right?
+The password above is not the only trick the abovementioned Safe House has to offer.
+If you have ever been to the Safe House, you know to even get there, you have to first find the entrance.
+Seems easy, right?
 Wrong!
 It is an unmarked door in an alley, something you would not expect to find as an entrance for a lounge.
 You can take this idea and apply it to an event.
-When guests have to FIND the entrance for the event it is interactive and which creates a memorable experience before even entering your event.

-Remember in 2012 when the world collectively lost their mind when a hologram of Tupac appeared at Coachella?
-I do too.
-If you are looking for a futuristic feel consider swapping out your human greeters for holograms.
-Guests will be in awe of the technology and surely talking about it to all their friends.
+Holograms are one of the most popular ways of implementing augmented reality.
+Remember in 2012 when the world collectively lost its mind when a hologram of Tupac appeared at Coachella?
+If you are looking for a futuristic feel, consider swapping out your human greeters for holograms.
+Guests will be in awe of the technology and surely talk about it to all their friends.

 Imagine your guests taking a hot air balloon to arrive at your event!
-Sounds dreamy right?
-This is one of my favorite grand entrance ideas, it is so unique that you can be sure that people will be talking and sharing it away!
-This idea would work very well at a venue with scenic views surrounding.
+Sounds dreamy, right?
+This idea would work very well at a venue with scenic views surrounding it.

 Projection mapping technology allows you to give even the most mundane venues a gorgeous makeover.
 Flat surfaces are ideal for projecting messages, images, and videos.
 The projections turn the venue into a beautiful billboard promoting your event and exciting guests.